-- Part 1: A Quick Start Guide to Developing a Local Agency - Part 2: Growing & Sustaining a Local Agency - Part 3: Resources
+Part 1: A Quick Start Guide to Developing a Local AgencyPart 2: Growing & Sustaining a Local AgencyPart 3: Resources

-The North America Local Agency Guide can serve as a tool to engage new Local Agency leadership, providing the Local Agency Manager with information and tools necessary to build a foundation for the Local Agency.
+The Special Olympics Wisconsin Agency Program Guide provides the Local Agency Manager with information and tools necessary to build a foundation for the Local Agency.
 Parts 2 and 3 provide the next level of resources to grow the Local Agency by offering new and expanded opportunities.

-Special Olympics Wisconsin is here to offer additional guidance and support as you work tirelessly to engage athletes in local sports training and competition opportunities.
+The SOWI staff is here to offer additional guidance and support as you work tirelessly to engage athletes in local sports training and competition opportunities.